-Curator’s Log: Introducing “The Herreshoff Brothers and Their Torpedo Boats”
+Introducing “The Herreshoff Brothers and their Torpedo Boats”

-A new series of papers on bringing innovation to the “New Navy”
+A series of papers on bringing innovation to the "New Navy"

 On December 21, 1896 the Naval Torpedo Station honored Capt.
 Nat Herreshoff by inviting him to Newport for maneuvers and a photoshoot of three generations of Herreshoff torpedo boats.
 From left to right in the above photo, Capt.
 Nat arrived aboard his latest design PORTER (TB-6), just her second day underway after launching and installation of machinery.
 He is joined by the 1887 STILETTO (WTB-1) and the Navy’s first sea-going torpedo boat the 1890 CUSHING (TB-1).
 It was a well-deserved recognition, because it was upon the first two Herreshoff hulls that the Navy developed a basic torpedo warfare capability- a weapon and the vehicle to deliver it.

 This is the story of the Herreshoff brothers experience in introducing new technology into the competitive U.S. Navy torpedo boat market.
 It is developed from the latest information available from research of Herreshoff family papers, the records of the Herreshoff Manufacturing Co.
 (HMCo.) and the Navy, personal papers and biographies of the important individuals, and newspaper archives.
 The story is told primarily in a chronological series of papers, each centered on a specific torpedo boat, built or proposed for the U.S. Navy over a period of 22 years from 1875-1897.
 Each story places the vessel in the environment of the day.
 Because the events of 1860 and the Civil War to follow were so transformative for the Herreshoff brothers and especially the U.S. Navy that is where the story begins.
 On the back end the Postscript extends to U.S. Navy plans for destroyers in 1904.